jeongminfoh/starter-hugo-academic/content/authors/admin/_index.md

 I study Public Policy & Public Service Delivery </br> to find answers to the following questions:</br>
 </br>
-How can we translate support for tangible improvements to people's lives into real-world action?</br>
+How can we translate support for tangible improvements to people's lives into real-world action? </br>
 How can we remove psychological and administrative barriers for economically disadvantaged individuals to access public services? </br>
-How can we improve employee satisfaction in government agencies to enhance the public service user experience? </br>
+How can we improve employee satisfaction in government agencies to enhance the public service user experience?